turbot/steampipe-plugin-circleci/docs/tables/circleci_context_environment_variable.md

   context_id = '60d77d33-a62c-4167-90be-3e02ee38a75b';
 ```

-### Environment variables not updated for more then 90 days
+### Environment variables not updated for more than 90 days

 ```sql
 select
   context_id,